olikraus/boolean_cube/README.md

  - "subset":  1 if slot 0 is subset of/equal with the given slot n for "equal0" cmd
  - "superset":  1 if slot 0 is superset of/equal with the given slot n for "equal0" cmd

-Slot 0 is equal to slot n of subset and superset are both set to 1.
+Slot 0 content is equal to slot n content if subset and superset are both set to 1.